adjust/unity_sdk/README.md

 #### <a id="callback-parameters">Callback parameters

 You can also register a callback URL for that event in your [dashboard] and we will send a GET request to that URL whenever the event gets tracked.
-In that case you can also put some key-value-pairs in an object and pass it to the `trackEvent` method.
+In that case you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these named parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with Event Token `abc123`